 Do you ever have that nagging wrong feeling in your gut about the plans you’ve made?
-That probably everything will be alright, but still there’s this stress in the back of your mind, all is not well?
+That probably everything will be alright, but still, there’s this stress in the back of your mind, all is not well?

 When do you change the plan?

 Two years ago, the Bubbly Homemaker and I went to Christy Wright’s Business Boutique Conference (read about it starting here).
 We had a blast!
-The Gaylord is beautiful, the speakers at the conference were amazing, and we throughly enjoyed ourselves.
+The Gaylord is beautiful, the speakers at the conference were amazing, and we thoroughly enjoyed ourselves.

-Last year I did the conference virtually from my house, not due so much to c-flu, but the civil unrest going on in the country.
+Last year I did the conference virtually from my house, not due so much to c-flu, but to the civil unrest going on in the country.
 It wasn’t a bad experience watching the conference from the comfort of my couch… (You can read a bit about that here.)

 An Honest Discussion